 In order to have a nice strong spark in the machine, a nice strong flame, we need that foundation.
 We need, in that analogy of the candle, nice strong "Jingy" wax.
 Then the Qi flame can be really nice and strong.

 What are the Qi Herbs?

 Now remembering that big, huge wave of energy you may have been feeling from our JING blend or whatever herb it is, if you feel it really impacts you and you're taking a reasonable dose, that's really good thing, but that's not really what we're looking for long-term.
 We want to ensure that our energy is balanced and harmonised enough so that our herbs that we're taking aren't really acting like a stimulant, where we are feeling them big time.
-We want to subtly feel them, but we don't want to feel those waves of being smashed with energy.
+We want to subtly feel them, but we don't want to feel those waves of big energy.

-That energy then fuses together and transmutes into our daily Qi that that goes in and nourishes our primary meridians, our primary organs.
+That energy then fuses together and transmutes into our daily Qi that goes in and nourishes our primary meridians and our primary organs.
 It becomes the Qi that courses through us and animates us, and animates us functionally.
 It sparks us.
 It's the spark in the machine!
 It's movement itself.
 It's thought process itself.
 It's the movement, the ability to move through emotions itself and move through time and space.

-Also it's the very Yin, inner Qi, Qi that we're using on a daily level and then we're also sending it to be used as Wei Qi, surface Qi, protective Qi, Wei Qi.
+Also it's the very Yin, inner Qi, Qi that we're using on a daily basis and then we're also sending it to be used as Wei Qi, surface Qi, protective Qi, Wei Qi.
 That's that Yang expression of that daily Qi.
 These Qi tonics, that's what they're working on.
 They're working on being the pre-cursor to building flesh and fluids, the pre-cursor to utilising that Qi in order to replenish our flesh and do that healing so that we're not needing to do what we were doing before when we were living unsustainably, were we are drawing on our Jing reserves.